UCSB-AMPLab/sondondo/README.md

 The raw data files are stored in the `data/raw` folder, containing:

 - `bautismos.csv`: Baptism records.
+6431 entries.
+36 columns.
 - `matrimonios.csv`: Marriage records.
+1719 entries.
+66 columns.
 - `entierros.csv`: Burial records.
+2198 entries.
+37 columns.

 These CSV files were exported directly from the original Google Sheets used for transcription.